 DEX is then defined as:

-Digital employee experience (#DEX) is the sum total of the digital interactions between a staff member and their organisation.
+Digital employee experience (#DEX) is the sum total of the digital interactions within the work environment.

-If this seems a very broad definition, it is, and that’s the source of its power.
+This is a very broad definition, and that’s the source of its power.
 This is a concept that plays equally well in the boardroom as in project teams, and it shines a long-overdue light on the critical internal workings of firms.

 What’s the value of DEX?